-Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach when rental properties are prevalent.
+Once the site has been inspected, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from ValPro Appraisal LLC will guarantee you get the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueDepending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from ValPro Appraisal LLC will guarantee you attain the most fair and balanced property value, so you can make wise real estate decisions.